24i/vigour_brisky-observable/README.md

 var fruits = obs()

 fruits.on((data, stamp) => {
-  // stamp is a unique stamp for each change see vigour-stamp
+  // stamp is a unique stamp for each change see brisky-stamp
   // data is the current set obj { banana: 1, kiwi: 1 } in this case
   console.log('fruits!', data, stamp)
 })